devlocalhost/debpkg/README.md

 # why 2 files?

-one file (debpkg) has color support, and the other (debpkgnc) doesnt have colors. the colors dont show anything about the package by the way, its based on the distro/repo type (red for experimental, yellow for testing and so on). by the way, if on linux, you can just do `./debpkg` instead of "python3 debpkg"
+one file (debpkg) has color support, and the other (debpkgnc) doesnt have colors. the colors dont show anything about the package by the way, its based on the distro/repo type (red for experimental, yellow for testing and so on). by the way, if on linux, you can just do `./debpkg` instead of `python3 debpkg`

 # requirements
 + python 3.6 or 7 and higher